csev/dj4e/assn/dj4e_autos.md

 Building the Autos Application
 ------------------------------

-The essense of this task is to just copy the code from:
+The essense of this task is to adapt the code from:

 https://github.com/csev/dj4e-samples/tree/master/autos